fast_time

 An efficient low-precision timestamp source suitable for high-frequency querying.

 The fast_time crate provides a Clock that can efficiently capture timestamps with low overhead, making it ideal for high-frequency querying scenarios such as metrics collection and logging.
-The clock prioritizes efficiency over absolute precision.
+The clock prioritizes efficiency over precision and provides monotonic timestamps.

 use fast_time::Clock;